Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

   - Stored in the central directory of the SLPK
   - E.g. C:\Temp\example.slpk\3DSceneLayer.json.gz
 - `3DNodeIndexDocument.json.gz`
-  - Stored directly in the node resource
+  - Stored in the node resource
   - E.g. C:\Temp\example.slpk\nodes\\{nodeID}\3DNodeIndexDocument.json.gz
 - `sharedResource.json.gz`
   - Stored in the shared folder in the node resource